Myrroddin/betterbags-secrets/README.md

 - [Wago AddOns](https://addons.wago.io/addons/betterbags-archaeology)
 - [Wowinterface](https://www.wowinterface.com/downloads/info26692-BetterBags-Archaeology.html)

+## Translating
+You can contribute localizations of the plugin using Curseforge's online project localization tool.
+Help yourself and other users to enjoy a better experience using the plugin.

 ## Bugs, Issues, and Improvements
-Please use [GitHub's issue tracker](https://github.com/Myrroddin/betterbags-archaeology/issues) for the project.
+Please use [GitHub's issue tracker](https://github.com/Myrroddin/betterbags-secrets/issues) for the project.
 Thank you!